 I did this colorization just a few days after my Jean Harlow colorization.
-I’m not sure where the original photo came from, but the project was requested by a user on Reddit.
-A photo from the 1800’s provides a unique challenge in comparison to one from the early to mid 1900’s.
+I’m not sure where the original photo came from, but the colorization request was made by a user on Reddit.
+A photo from the 1800s provides a unique challenge in comparison to one from the early to mid-1900s.
 Admittedly, a fairly easy challenge to work past, but a challenge nonetheless.
 Unlike more modern photography, early photographs frequently aren’t actually black and white.
 For a variety of reasons that I’ll try to cover in another post, many early photographs are brown, red or even purple hued.
-This makes immediately coloring the photograph difficult, so the first step in coloring these early pictures is to actually strip the existing colors so that we’re working with a true black and white image.
+This hue makes immediately coloring the photograph difficult, so the first step in coloring these early pictures is to strip the existing colors so that we’re working with a true black and white image.

-I may not be an expert yet, but this image does a good job of demonstrating just how far I’ve come in a relatively short period of time!
+I may not be an expert yet, but this image does an excellent job of demonstrating just how far I’ve come in a relatively short period!
 It’s a new week, so if I can find the time, I should have another learning experience to post shortly!

 Leave A Comment